 What type of horses are used by Cadre Noir?

 Unlike the other three Schools, the Cadre Noir is home to a variety of horse breeds.
-Most are Selle Français (French Saddle Horses) but Anglo-Arabians and English Thoroughbreds are used by the School.
-Some Lusitanos are also kept there to demonstrate 16th century Baroque style of riding.
+Most are Selle Français (French Saddle Horses), but Anglo-Arabians and English Thoroughbreds are also used by the School.
+Some Lusitanos are kept there to demonstrate 16th-century Baroque style riding, too.

 What is the history of Cadre Noir?